hafizfarhad/Ixion/README.md

 ## Security Considerations

-IXIOS IAM implements several security features, but consider the following best practices:
+IXION IAM implements several security features, but consider the following best practices:

 1. **Use strong secrets**: Replace the default JWT secret with a strong, randomly generated value
 2. **Secure communications**: Use HTTPS in production environments